Skip to main content

 Interacting with Blockchain

-Once you are done with the setting of the web3 provider, you can use it to make blockchain calls.
-This can be used with any EVM-compatible chain
+Once you have set up the web3 provider, you can use it to make blockchain calls.
+This can be used with any EVM-compatible chain.

 tip

-You can check our Connect Blockchain documentation which has a detailed guide on how to connect to major blockchains out there.
+You can check our Connect Blockchain documentation, which has a detailed guide on how to connect to major blockchains.

 The code for the application we developed in this guide can be found in the examples repository.
 Check it out and try running it locally yourself!